The most...

 Terrier dog breeds

-There are different terrier breeds that can be included among the most nervous dog breeds that are prone to separation anxiety.
+There are different terrier breeds that can be included among the most nervous dog breeds prone to separation anxiety.
 In general, they are tenacious dogs that bark and have a lot of energy.
 From these breeds, we can highlight the following:

 • Fox terrier: can develop nervousness before other dogs and suffer when being separated from their companions.